Special Needs Shelter Information

-A person with Special Needs is someone who during an evacuation, either mandatory or voluntary, will require assistance that exceeds the basic level of care provided at the general population shelter, but they will not require the level of skilled medical care provided at institutional facilities such as hospitals and nursing homes.
+A special needs shelter is a shelter of last resort for people who need more medical supervision than a general population shelter can provide due to special medical needs, but they do not require hospitalization.
+A person with special needs is someone who during an evacuation, either mandatory or voluntary, will require assistance that exceeds the basic level of care provided at the general population shelter, but they will not require the level of skilled medical care provided at institutional facilities such as hospitals and nursing homes.

 Registration is voluntary.
 This registry is for planning purposes only and will not initiate any automatic services on behalf of the registrant.
 Assistance needed by individuals must be initiated at the time of need by the individual by calling local officials when evacuations have been ordered.
 All registrations expire after one year and must be updated on the anniversary of the registration.

 Those who have discussed sheltering options with their physician or caregiver and who may consider themselves to be special needs are asked to pre-register with the Public Safety Department online here:

 Should you not have internet access, you may call 850-471-6400 for an application to be mailed to you.
 Your home health agency or local physician will also have access to the registration forms if necessary.
 Once the form is completed, you may mail them to:

 Escambia County Department of Public Safety

 Special Needs Registry